Catheter ablation is a procedure to treat cardiac arrhythmias, including

-Radio frequency catheter ablation destroys or disrupts parts of the electrical pathways causing arrhythmias, providing relief for patients who may not have responded well to medications, or who would rather not or cannot take medications.
+Radiofrequency catheter ablation used a heating technology to destroy part of the heart muscle containing the electrical pathways that cause arrhythmias.
+Cryoablation (particularly for treatment of AF) uses freezing technology to ablate or destroy heart tissue that causes arrhythmias.
+Both procedures are performed at UC San Diego Health, providing relief for patients who may not have responded well to medications, or who would rather not or cannot take medications.

-Dr. Gregory Feld, medical director of UC San Diego Health’s Electrophysiology Program, has performed this procedure in thousands of patients over the past 20 years.
+Dr. Gregory Feld, medical director of UC San Diego Health’s Electrophysiology Program, and his team of cardiac electrophysiologists, has performed this procedure in thousands of patients over the past 20 years, including catheter ablation to cure atrial fibrillation (AF).

 - Catheter ablation for other atrial arrhythmias, including atrial flutter, and supraventricular tachycardia with or without Wolff-Parkinson-White syndrome, has been performed in several thousand patients over the past 20 years, with a success rate approaching 100 percent.

-- Catheter ablation for ventricular tachycardia can also be performed, both in patients with and without other heart disease, with a success rate ranging from 70 percent to 95 percent.
+- Catheter ablation for ventricular arrhythmias, including premature ventricular beats, ventricular tachycardia, and even ventricular fibrillation, can also be performed, with success rates ranging from 50 to 95 percent.

 During epicardial catheter ablation, a special catheter is passed through the chest wall into the pericardial space around the heart.
 Using a cooled-tip catheter, radio frequency energy is then used to cauterize the heart tissue causing the abnormal heart rhythm